fahadullah1508/bank_marketing_subscription_prediction/README.md

-# Task 1: Term Deposit Subscription Prediction
+# Term Deposit Subscription Prediction

 ## Overview
 Predict whether a bank customer will subscribe to a term deposit as a result of a marketing campaign using the Bank Marketing Dataset from UCI Machine Learning Repository.